Guaranteed recovery of quantum processes from few measurements: Analytical details and proofs

 \begin{proof} Thanks to Observations~\ref{obs:centering} and~\ref{obs:normalizing} it is enough to prove the theorem of the case where $A_0$ is traceless (i.e., $A_0 = \tilde A_0$) and normalized to $\snorm{A_0}=1$.

-We prove this statement by establishing a strong notion of the NSP \eqref{eq:NSP} for Choi matrices of channel differences.
+We prove the theorem by establishing the subspace NSP \eqref{eq:NSP} for Choi matrices.
 The main technical ingredient to prove the NSP is the bound on the minimum conic singular value from Theorem~\ref{thm:lambda_min}.
 Then Theorem~\ref{prop:NSP_recovery_guarantee} will give the desired result.